isomerpages/moe-pasirrissec/_information-for-parents/Financial Assistance.md

 ---
 Singapore Citizens in government, government-aided, specialized, and some independent schools who are in financial need can get assistance from MOE on school fees and other expenses.

-Eligibility and benefits of the MOE Financial Assistance Scheme (MOE-FAS) are available at the official MOE website at the following link:&nbsp;[https://www.moe.gov.sg/financial-matters/financial-assistance](https://www.moe.gov.sg/financial-matters/financial-assistance)
+Eligibility and benefits of the MOE Financial Assistance Scheme (MOE-FAS) are available at the official [MOE Financial Assistance](https://www.moe.gov.sg/financial-matters/financial-assistance) website.

 #### MOE Financial Assistance